 A mixed statement that updates a transactional table is considered unsafe if the statement also performs either of the following actions:

-Updates or reads a transactional table
+Updates or reads a temporary table

 Reads a nontransactional table and the transaction isolation level is less than REPEATABLE_READ